Editor's note: This article was originally published in August 2021, and has been updated to reflect our latest impact.

 In the wake of the COVID-19 outbreak, Global Citizens called on world leadersalongsidepartners to take rapid and bold measures to combat the pandemic, mobilizing urgent funding to support urgent medical care, COVID-19 screenings and treatments, and vaccines for communities in need.

-Already this year, Global Citizen’s VAX LIVE: The Concert to Reunite the World in May helped mobilize $302 million in funding and over 26 million COVID-19 vaccine doses to provide equitable vaccine access to the world’s most marginalized communities and health care workers in critical need of global support.
+In 2021, Global Citizen’s VAX LIVE: The Concert to Reunite the World in May helped mobilize $302 million in funding and over 26 million COVID-19 vaccine doses to provide equitable vaccine access to the world’s most marginalized communities and health care workers in critical need of global support.

 Protecting Lives From Extreme Poverty Through Intervention